AdithyaRaoK14/AdithyaRaoK14/README.md

 That shows up across a fairly wide range of work: authentication microservices and job queues built the way production systems actually need to work, a network-traffic pipeline orchestrated end-to-end with Airflow, a Linux kernel driver extended with proc/timer/workqueue mechanisms, and — on the AI side — retrieval and agentic systems that go beyond a plain chatbot wrapper, including knowledge-graph RAG and multi-strategy retrieval evaluation platforms.

-I'm also a **published first author**: my book chapter on SQL injection detection (a hybrid SVM-RF ensemble benchmarked against a standalone BiLSTM) was published by **Taylor & Francis / CRC Press** and presented at **ICCIDC 2025, Bali, Indonesia**.
+I'm also a **published first author**: my book chapter comparing SVM, Random Forest, and a hybrid SVM-RF model for SQL injection detection — extended with sequence-based deep learning models (LSTM, BiLSTM, and a CNN-BiLSTM hybrid) — was published by **Taylor & Francis / CRC Press** and presented at **ICCIDC 2025, Bali, Indonesia**.

 ```
 📍 Udupi, Karnataka, India     🎓 M.E.
 CSE @ MSIS Manipal (2025–2027)     💼 Open to Work